xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-010.md

 #### Shape to SerializedNode {#shape-to-serialized-node}

+Many whiteboard tools also provide custom graphic serialization formats, such as [JSON objects in tldraw] and [JSON schema in excalidraw].

 Traversed from the root node of the scene graph, recursively called on child elements.
 Attributes such as `transform` with complex structural values (`position/scale/rotation`) require further processing:

 ```ts